kj89/testnet_manuals/sei/migrate_validator.md

 # Migrate your validator to another machine

 ### 1. Run a new full node on a new machine
-To setup full node you can follow my guide [paloma node setup for Testnet — paloma](https://github.com/kj89/testnet_manuals/blob/main/sei/README.md)
+To setup full node you can follow my guide [sei node setup for Testnet](https://github.com/kj89/testnet_manuals/blob/main/sei/README.md)

 ### 2. Confirm that you have the recovery seed phrase information for the active key running on the old machine